 Both specifications note that guardrails must consist of a top rail, an intermediate rail and posts.
 The horizontal top rail must be at a minimum height of 42 inches above the floor surface.
 Further, intermediate rails must be designed to prevent a 21-inch-diameter sphere from passing through any opening.
 For additional safety, the entire guardrail assembly must be designed to separately resist the force of a concentrated live load of 200 pounds, or a distributed live load of 20 pounds-per-foot.

 It’s also important to note the difference between a guardrail and a handrail—two terms that are not interchangeable.
-Guardrails provide fall protection, while handrails are required on stairways to provide additional stability to persons ascending or descending from one level to another.
-Handrails can also serve as the top of guarding, as long as their position is between 34 inches and 38 inches from the tread surface and that they are built to prevent a 21-inch-diameter sphere from passing through any opening.
+Guardrails provide fall protection.
+Conversely, handrails on stairways provide additional stability to persons ascending or descending from one level to another.
+Handrails can also serve as the top of guarding.
+In this case, their position must be between 34 inches and 38 inches from the tread surface.
+They must also prevent a 21-inch-diameter sphere from passing through any opening.